-Andrés López, a marine biologist from Costa Rica, is Co-Founder and Director of Misión Tiburón, a nonprofit organization aiming to promote the conservation of sharks and marine life.
-In 2011, Misión Tiburón started to study the population of the scalloped hammerhead shark in Golfo Dulce, located in the South Pacific coast of Costa Rica.
-The scalloped hammerhead shark is an endangered species threatened by overfishing, bycatch, and the shark fin trade.
+Andrés López, a marine biologist with a master’s in management resources degree from Costa Rica and is Co-Founder and Director of Misión Tiburón, a nonprofit organization aiming to promote the conservation of sharks and marine life.
+Since 2010, Misión Tiburón started different projects with sharks and rays with the support of coastal stakeholders, like fisherman, divers, rangers, in others.

-Through their years of research and tagging studies, Andrés and his partner, Ilena Zanella, have identified the sharks’ critical nursery habitats and helped to enact national and international conservation measures, including CITES listings to better protect these animals, work that was supported in part by the New England Aquarium’s Marine Conservation Action Fund (MCAF).
-López and Zanella have also engaged fishermen, communities, government officials, and schoolchildren in their conservation efforts, growing a vital and broad base of support for the sharks.
-Since 2010, Mision Tiburon has involved more than 5000 students in educational activities, has trained in shark biology and identification more than 200 governmental personnel from Ministry of Environment, Coastguards and National Fishing Institute
+Through their years of research and tagging studies, López and Zanella have also engaged fishermen, communities, government officials, and schoolchildren in their conservation efforts, growing a vital and broad base of support for the sharks.
+Since 2010, Mision Tiburon has involved more than 5000 students in educational activities, has trained in shark biology and identification more than 200 governmental personnel from Ministry of Environment, Coastguards and National Fishing Institute.

 2017 MCAF Fellow, Andres Lopez

 Sharks, Mobulids, Conservation Leadership, Social Media, Public Speaking, Conservation in Developing Countries, Advocacy, Education